giuliopons/PenguinBotLib/README.md

 * `NeoSWSerial` (.h, .cpp) : library to perform software serial communication via specific pins, used for audio
 * `MsTimer2` (.h, .cpp) : library to handle a timer function to monitor Serial communication between BT and robot throught pins 0,1

-Examples:
+## Examples:

-* `SensorsCheck` : show alues of sensors
+* `SensorsCheck.ino` : show alues of sensors
-* `Followmode`.ino : follow a near target
+* `Followmode.ino` : follow a near target
+* `ObstacleMode.ino` : avoid an obstacle
-* `ObstacleMode`.ino : avoid an obstacle
+* `ObstacleModeWithSounds.ino` : avoid an obstacle
-* `Walkround`.ino : walk around if there are no obstacles
+* `Walkround.ino` : walk around if there are no obstacles
-* `PenguinBot` : refactor of the original code with all functionalities
+* `PenguinBot.ino`: refactor of the original code with all functionalities
-* `WithoutLibs` : an example of accessing servos and sensors without using libs
+* `WithoutLibs.ino` : an example of accessing servos and sensors without using libs

+## Mp3 files note:

+The first 7 files are the original mp3 files from Elegoo Kit.
+The other mp3 come around from the web from r2d2 library (https://www.101soundboards.com/) and some other sound effects from free libraries.